Immigration policy of the United States: Naturalization policy

-Illegal immigration
+Undocumented immigration

 ICE agents arrest a fugitive suspected of human rights violations as part of Operation No Safe Haven.
 2019.

-Illegal immigration is the act of an immigrant entering the United States without prior authorization.
-These illegal immigrants are subject to removal from the United States.
-Policies regarding illegal immigration are primarily regulated by the Immigration Reform and Control Act of 1986 (IRCA) and the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 (IIRIRA).
-Immigration and Customs Enforcement is responsible for the prevention and investigation of illegal immigration.
+An undocumented immigrant is anyone without current legal status in the United States.
+Also known as "unauthorized" or "illegal" immigrants, this broad category includes visa overstayers, DACA recipients, asylum seekers, those granted Temporary Protected Status, as well as those who have crossed without inspection at a border.
+Undocumented immigrants are not criminals; simply being without legal status is a civil violation, and many such immigrants have permission to remain in the country.
+Undocumented immigrants may be subject to removal from the United States if they fail to obtain status or are convicted of a crime.
+Policies regarding immigration are primarily regulated by the Immigration Reform and Control Act of 1986 (IRCA) and the undocumented Immigration Reform and Immigrant Responsibility Act of 1996 (IIRIRA).
+Immigration and Customs Enforcement (ICE) is responsible for the investigation of immigration-related crime and apprehension of immigrants with a final order of removal.
 The Supreme Court ruled in 1982 that undocumented children are entitled to enrollment in public schools in Plyler v.
 Doe.
-Under the Emergency Medical Treatment and Active Labor Act, illegal immigrants are entitled to service from any hospital that accepts Medicare.
-Under the IRCA, it is illegal for employers to hire illegal immigrants.
+Under the Emergency Medical Treatment and Active Labor Act, undocumented immigrants are entitled to service from any hospital that accepts Medicare.

-The illegal immigrant population of the United States is estimated to be between 11 and 12 million.
-The population of unauthorized immigrants peaked in 2007 and has declined since that time.
-The majority of the U.S. unauthorized immigrants are from Mexico, but "their numbers (and share of the total) have been declining" and as of 2016 Mexicans no longer make up a clear majority of unauthorized immigrants, as they did in the past.
-Unauthorized immigrants made up about 5% of the total U.S. civilian labor force in 2014.
-By the 2010s, an increasing share of U.S. unauthorized immigrants were long-term residents; in 2015, 66% of adult unauthorized residents had lived in the country for at least ten years, while only 14% had lived in the U.S. for less than five years.
+The undocumented Immigration is estimated to be between 11 and 12 million.
+The population of undocumented immigrants peaked in 2007 and has declined since that time.
+Mexico has been historically the largest country of origin for undocumented individuals, but "their numbers (and share of the total) have been declining" and as of 2016 Mexicans no longer make up a clear majority of immigrants, as they did in the past.
+Undocumented immigrants made up about 5% of the total U.S. civilian labor force in 2014.
+By the 2010s, an increasing share of U.S. undocumented immigrants were long-term residents; in 2015, 66% of adult unauthorized residents had lived in the country for at least ten years, while only 14% had lived in the U.S. for less than five years.

-Amnesty provides lawful permanent residence or a path to citizenship to illegal immigrants.
+Amnesty provides lawful permanent residence or a path to citizenship to "illegal" immigrants.
 In 1986, the IRCA authorized amnesty for illegal immigrants that had resided in the United States since 1982.
-Approximately three million illegal immigrants were granted amnesty under this law.
-Amnesty programs have been found to have little overall effect on illegal immigration rates.
+The immigration Reform and Control Act of 1986 included an amnesty program for undocumented immigrants who had reside in the United States since 1982 to facilitate this process.
+Approximately three million illegal immigrants were granted amnesty and achieved legal status under this law.
+Overall, studies show that amnesty programs have been found to have little overall effect on undocumented immigration rates.
+Supporters argue it provided practical solution for long-term residents, while opponents argue that it may had encourage additional unauthorized immigration.